Nyagah-Tech/newsHighlights/README.md

 ## Known Bugs
  Is to my know how that thwe above application is free from bugs.Your information is truely safe with us
 ## Technologies Used
-The language used to develop this application is the HTML,CSS,BOOTSTRAP and JAVASCRIPT..
+The language used to develop this application is the HTML,CSS,BOOTSTRAP,FLASK,PYTHON
 ## Support and contact details
  kindly reach out our support team @dannyagah13@gmail.com for any technical problem or any idea we can implementresult you need.
 ## BDD(Behaviour Driven Development)